intrinio/java-sdk/docs/CompanyApi.md

 CompanyApi companyApi = new CompanyApi();

-String nextPage = ""; // String | Gets the next page of data from a previous API call
+String nextPage = null; // String | Gets the next page of data from a previous API call

 try {
     ApiResponseCompanies result = companyApi.getAllCompanies(nextPage);